dllz0111/road-similarity-evaluation/README.md

 It will also create a window to visualize.
 Change the macro VISUALIZE to 0 to shut down visualization.

-This code has length and nodecount filter to filter too short and straight roads that are not suitable for testing ADSs.
+This code has length and nodecount filter to filter too short and straight roads.
 You can change the macros to modify the parameters.

 Diversity: